iberianpig/ranger-explorer.vim/README.md

 ## ranger-explorer.vim
 Vim plugin to use [Ranger](http://ranger.nongnu.org/) as a file explorer.
-* Seamless switching between Vim and Ranger with opening in the same buffer
+* Seamless switching between Vim and Ranger
-* Open files in tabs or in vertically/horizontal split windows on Vim from Ranger
+* Adding buffer in the same process not a child of Ranger process.
+* Selecting how to open in `tabedit` / `vsplit` / `split` by Ranger's keymap
-* Dynamically defining keymaps on Ranger
+* Dynamically defining above keymaps on Ranger

 ![ranger-explorer](https://i.gyazo.com/fb4c28ca7bfc74559b3ba08b02da2c95.gif)